Roymaniac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tail` to display the last ten lines in a file

 Use `head` to display the first ten lines in a file

+Use `head -3 | tail -1` to display the third line of the file